 *We will sign you up for our periodic e-newsletter, "The Weekend File," which is full of interesting and important information relating to workplace issues.
 You can easily unsubscribe at any time if you no longer wish to receive the newsletter.

 What happens next?

 Once you contact us, I will personally review the information you submit.
-I will then contact you back to either request additional information about your matter or to offer you a an in-person consultation.
-Yes, there is a charge for most types of consultations.
+I will then contact you back to either request additional information about your matter, offer you a an in-person consultation, or to let you know that it is clear that your matter is not the type of matter with which I can assist.
+Please be aware that there is a charge for most types of consultations.
 I will let you know what that charge is and what the consultation entails so you can decide whether or not you wish to move forward.
 Rest assured, there will never be any surprise charges or fees.

 At times like this, many people wonder things like: Should I bother?
 Is it worth it?
 Do I really need a lawyer?